EricGebhart/flickr-fetcher/README.md

 which might be fun to play with.

 I think one step at a time is a good practice.
-A set of folders for a database of edn files and images is a good start,
+A set of folders for a database of edn files and images is a good start, But a real database could be fun.
+Even just datascript or datomic, or even hadoop and cascalog.

-Rearranging the components to optionally use a durable queueing system that would allow for micro-services and better/easier fault tolerance later on would be easy to factor in.

 Decoupling the fetcher and worker would allow for multiple workers to be deployed if the work becomes overwhelming.